 Phonological awareness is important to early literacy development in that is prepares children for other components of reading, such as acquiring skills in alphabetic knowledge.
 It also helps children understand relationships between spoken words and written text.
 Phonological awareness is a precursor to preparing children for decoding.
 Children who have a strong background in phonological awareness (and phonemic awareness) tend to experience greater ease in learning how to read.
 Since phonological awareness deals with manipulating sounds and the structure of words, children who are practiced in these skills experience greater achievement in reading throughout elementary school.

-How can phonological awareness be developed?
+How can this preschool literacy skill be developed?

 The following are example activities that parents, caregivers and teacher to do with their children or students to help develop these skills.